hellosagar/ProgressButton/README.md

 </p>

 ### Need easy way to refelect all the button states?
-Progress Button  is a android library for hanling different types state like active, finished, enabled, disabled and reset with a single line of code.
+Progress Button is an android library for handling different types states like active, finished, enabled, disabled, and reset with a single line of code.

 ## 🚀 Demo